Truecoding4life/api-adventures/README.md

 #### License:

- This project is licensed with MIT license
+ This project is licensed with an MIT license

  Link to License - [Website to MIT License]((https://opensource.org/license/mit))